LiangkuLin/Kuna_ai_project/README.md

     config.py (file)
     requirement.txt (file)
     ```
-2. Zip these folders and upload to aws elastic beanstalk
+2. Zip these folders and upload them to AWS Elastic Beanstalk

 ### Update requirement.txt (optional)
-    - Check all dependencies in venv (virt)
+    - To list all dependencies in the virtual environment:
     ```
     pip freeze
     ```
-    - Update dependencies in requirement.txt
+    - To update the requirements.txt file with the current dependencies
     ```
     pip freeze > requirements.txt
     ```

 ### Vector database (optional)
-1. We are currently using a Pinecone database.
-Please open the terminal and cd to the manual folder.
-Run the following command to create the vector db (Note that dependencies are needed in this step)
+1. We are using a Pinecone database.
+To create the vector database, navigate to the manual folder and run the following command (ensure all dependencies are installed):
     ```
     python database.py
     ```